ObolNetwork/obol-docs/docs/int/quickstart/quickstart-exit.md

   </TabItem>
 </Tabs>

-Once a threshold of exit signatures has been reached, charon will submit the exit transaction to the beacon chain.
+Once a threshold of exit signatures has been received by any single charon client, it will craft a valid exit message and will submit it to the beacon chain for inclusion.

 ## Feedback